synkarius/SOUR/README.md

 ## Attachments
 You can designate bones in the selected Mesh's Armature in Blender as "attachment points" by using the following naming convention:
 * "_attach_to_" before the name of the bone
+* if using attachment points, the armature must have a root bone named "root" at 0,0,0 which all other bones or their parents/grandparents/etc are parented to
+* the "root" bone must have no rotations applied during any animation sequence

 When you export a SOUR file with attachment points and import it into Away3D, SOURParser will return an AttachmentHelper.
 * AttachmentHelper's play() function should be called at the same time as the VertexAnimator's play() function for animation if attachments to stay sync'd.